awsdocs/aws-deeplens-user-guide/doc_source/deeplens-viewing-device-output-in-browser.md

-# View Your AWS DeepLens Project Output in a Browser<a name="deeplens-viewing-device-output-in-browser"></a>
+# View Video Streams from AWS DeepLens Device in Browser<a name="deeplens-viewing-device-output-in-browser"></a>

 **Note**
  To view a project's output in a supported browser, your device must have the `awscam` software version 1\.3\.9 or higher installed\.
 For information to update the device software, see [Update Your AWS DeepLens Device](deeplens-manual-updates.md)\.